klepas/bruins-site/_technology/1994-05-18-Technology-and-Human-Existence-4.md

 ---
 layout: post
 title: “Technology and Human Existence—The Radical Techno-Critic Jacques Ellul”
-date: 1994-05-19
+date: 1994-05-18
+version: "19.05.1994"

-abstract: “This is the fourth of a set of twelve course notes written in 1994 for a half-semester first year option on the philosophy of technology.<br><br/>I have only made some slight changes to the texts and some of my views have of course changed in the meantime.”
+abstract: “This is the fourth of a set of twelve course notes written in 1993 and revised across 1994 and 1995 for a half-semester first year option on the philosophy of technology.<br><br/>I have only made some slight changes to the texts and some of my views have of course changed in the meantime.”

 ---